UK Police Charge Essa Suleiman Over Stabbings of Two Jewish Men in London - PRESS AI WORLD

 side-post-image

-• A 45-year-old man, Essa Suleiman, charged with attempted murder in relation to stabbings of two Jewish men.
+• A 45-year-old man, Essa Suleiman, has been charged with two counts of attempted murder in the stabbing of two Jewish men in north London.

 SHARE THIS ARTICLE: